-Lessons are $26 ($25 cash/check) for 30 minutes and $47 ($45 cash/check) for an hour on a weekly basis.
-Payments are made monthly on the first lesson of every month.
+Lessons are $30 ($28 cash/check) for 30 minutes and $55 ($52 cash/check) for an hour on a weekly basis.
+Payments are made for the upcoming month on the last lesson of the previous month.

 The first lesson is offered with a “satisfaction guarantee.”
 We include this lesson in continued students’ tuition but wave our lesson fee if you walk away unsatisfied.
 We are confident in our approach and connection with the kids while understanding the importance of an initial vibe between student and teacher.

-Missed lessons are made up through Performance Classes offered at the end of most months throughout the year.
-These are an hour long group classes offered to all students to encourage stage performance and group critiques.
-You have a 3 class cycle to cash in your make up.
-These classes are also available to students without a missed class for $20.
+Missed lessons are made up through Group Classes offered most Sundays throughout the year.
+These are an hour long classes offered to all students to give a different perspective in addition to their private lessons, whether it be a band practice or ear training session.
+You have 3 months to cash in your make up.
+These classes are also available to students without a make up for $20/class.

-We are closed October 31st for Halloween, November 27th and 28th for Thanksgiving, December 2014 22nd through January 2nd 2015 for Winter Break and May 25th 2015 for Memorial Day.
+We are closed in 2015 October 31st for Halloween, November 26th and 27th for Thanksgiving, December 21st through January 3rd 2016 for Winter Break.

 Music lessons DO continue throughout the summer.
 We’ve changed our policies this summer to better fit your vacation schedule and additional needs.